oddlama/embedded-devices/embedded-devices/README.md

 println!("{}", reg.read_width());
 // If you need all fields (or are not bound to tight resource constraints),
-// you can also unpack all fields and access them more conveniently let data = reg.read_all();
+// you can also unpack all fields and access them more conveniently let data = reg.unpack();
-// All bitfields implement Debug and defmt::Format, so you can conveniently
+// All representations implement Debug and defmt::Format, so you can conveniently
-// print the contents
+// print their contents
 println!("{:?}", data);

 // We can also change a single value reg.write_height(190);
-// Or pack a bitfield and replace everything reg.write_all(data); // same as reg = ValueRegister::new(data);
+// Or re-pack a whole unpacked field and replace everything reg = data.pack();

 // Which we can now write back to the device, given that the register is writable. dev.write_register(reg).await?;